Army Credential Program

-The Army has begun a new program to assist Soldiers in pursuing credentials/licensures/certifications called Credentialing Assistance (CA).
+All SU cybersecurity courses and certification classes are approved under the new Army Credential Assiatance Program to assist Soldiers in pursuing credentials/licensures/certifications called Credentialing Assistance (CA).
 It is very similar to the Army Tuition Assistance Program through GoArmyEd.
 What CA can fund is training that leads to the credential/licensure/certification, books, fees, exams, and even recertification (if applicable).
 Soldiers have the ability to use both CA and TA combined but have a limit of $4000 per fiscal year.
 We also pay prior to the start but it will be with a government credit card.
 The Limited User Test (LUT) is complete and it was conducted at Fort Hood, TX, TX Army National Guard units, and TX United States Army Reserves units.

 Tuition Assistance Overview/Eligibility- The Tuition Assistance (TA) program provides financial assistance for voluntary off-duty education programs in support of a Soldier's professional and personal self-development goals.
 TA is available for courses that are offered in the classroom or by distance learning and is part of an approved academic degree or certificate program.
 The courses must be offered by schools that are registered in GoArmyEd, are accredited by accrediting agencies that are recognized by the U.S. Department of Education and are signatories to the current Department of Defense Memorandum of Understanding (DOD MOU).